Magento 2’s launch hasn’t been as smooth as we’d hoped, but it still has a lot of compelling features that give it the edge over Magento 1.

 In short, yes.
 There’s a recurring pattern here: across the board, Magento 2 beats Magento 1 if you’re going big.
 A lot of the issues it solves will be largely irrelevant if you’re running a local florist, and the complex baggage that comes with it is just going to drag you down—you probably want a more streamlined platform like Shopify instead of Magento 1 anyway.
 Magento has always been The Big One, and that’s exactly what Magento 2 enhances.
 It’s the Monster Truck of eCommerce platforms: it’s hilariously overbuilt for the average user, but it’s absolutely unbeatable in its chosen environment.
 It’s complex, buggy, expensive, but it’s also very, very powerful.
 Magento 1 currently occupies an unhappy middle ground where it’s just as hard to use, but can’t match M2’s power.
 If you needed M1, then you can benefit from M2.

 That said, migrations can be expensive, slow and difficult.
 If Magento 1 is working for you, then it’s not the end of the world.
 That happens when M1 sunsets.
-If you’re worried about that and think you could use some help, then you’re in the right place: here at CodeClouds, we specialise in Magento ecommerce development, and we can make a difficult transition as smooth and painless as possible.
+If you’re worried about that and think you could use some help, then you’re in the right place: here at CodeClouds, we specialise in Magento customization services, and we can make a difficult transition as smooth and painless as possible.
 If you’re sticking with Magento 1, check out our free Magento 1 Payleap Integration Module.